A method to constrain the characteristic angular size of the brightest cosmic-ray sources observed above 57 $\times$ 10^{18} eV: Monte Carlo Algorithm

-The angular size of a source is modeled as a 2-D Gaussian.
-That is, the expected event distribution from a source is $dn/d\Omega \propto \exp{(-2x^2/\bar{s}^2)}$, where $x$ is the angular distance from the source direction.
-We assume that every source has the same characteristic size.
-We also assume that the centroid of the flux density distribution is centered at the source location.
-In reality, the centroid would be offset from the source location because of the regular component of the galactic magnetic field.
-This approximation does not introduce a bias since we only require the PSCz catalog to model the general clustering behavior of the sources, not the absolute locations of the sources.
+The angular distribution of CR* from each source (i.e., the surface brightness of the source) is modeled as an elliptical Gaussian function with $\sigma_x = \sigma_y = \bar{s}/2$.
+This is not an approximation, but it is simply how we have chosen to define effective angular size.
+Because we are only interested in the value of $s$ averaged over the brightest sources (i.e., $\bar{s}$), it is not necessary to model how $s$ changes over different regions of the sky or with source distance.
+We assume that the centroid of the Gaussian function is at the source location.
+As demonstrated in Section~\ref{sec:morphology}, the centroid is expected to be offset from the source location because of the regular component of the galactic magnetic field.
+However, because $m$ depends only on the relative directions of the CR*, neglecting this offset does not introduce a bias.

-The expected event distribution is weighted by the sky exposure for a particular CR observatory.
-The details of the sky exposure have little impact on our results.
-Here we suppose the most general case, an observatory with equal exposure to all parts of the sky.
+It is appropriate to consider that a real cosmic-ray observatory has limited sky coverage.
+Ultra-high energy cosmic-ray observatories that use a ground array typically cover a large declination range with no small-scale structure in their sky coverage.
+For example, their sky coverage is well approximated by the function given by \citet{Sommers}.
+For cases like this, other details of the sky coverage (e.g., the exact declination limits) have little impact on our results.
+Therefore, instead of simulating the sky coverage for a specific observatory, we simulate the most general case, an observatory with equal coverage to all parts of the sky.